Consensys/quorum/docs/permissions.md

 ```
 #### quorumNodeMgmt.proposeNodeDeactivation
 API for proposing a node for deactivation.
 The node must be `Approved` state and there should be at least one voter account present at network.
-* Input: enode to be deavtivated, transaction object
+* Input: enode to be deactivated, transaction object
 * Output: Status of the operation
 * Example:
 ```